Bass Rock

-The Bass Rock features in many works of fiction, including Catriona by Robert Louis Stevenson, The Lion Is Rampant by the Scottish novelist Ross Laidlaw and The New Confessions by William Boyd.
+The Bass Rock features in many works of fiction, including Lion Let Loose by Nigel Tranter, Catriona by Robert Louis Stevenson, The Lion Is Rampant by the Scottish novelist Ross Laidlaw and The New Confessions by William Boyd.
 Most recently it features prominently in The Bass Rock by Evie Wyld, which won the 2021 Stella Prize.

 Geography and geology

 The island is a volcanic plug of phonolitic trachyte rock of Carboniferous (Dinantian) age.
 The rock was first recognised as an igneous intrusion by James Hutton.
 Hugh Miller visited in 1847 and wrote about the rock's geology in his book Edinburgh and its Neighbourhood, Geological and Historical: with The Geology of the Bass Rock.
 It is one of a small number of islands off the East Lothian coast including the Islands of the Forth.
 To the west are Craigleith, and the Lamb, Fidra and finally to the west of Fidra, the low-lying island of Eyebroughy.
 These are also mainly the result of volcanic activity.
 To the northeast can be seen the Isle of May off the coast of the East Neuk of Fife.